JanakiSampath872536/task-manager-app/README.md

 1. Import project in Visual Studio Code: Open the project directory in Visual Studio Code to access and edit project files within the IDE's environment.
 2. Install Dependencies:
-   a. npm init -y: Initialize a new Node.js project with default values, skipping interactive prompts, and generating a "package.json" file automatically.
+   2.1 npm init -y: Initialize a new Node.js project with default values, skipping interactive prompts, and generating a "package.json" file automatically.
-   b. npm install express mongoose body-parser: Install required Node.js packages for building a web server and interacting with MongoDB.
+   2.2 npm install express mongoose body-parser: Install required Node.js packages for building a web server and interacting with MongoDB.
 Express is a web
       application framework, Mongoose is an ODM for MongoDB, and Body-parser is middleware for parsing request bodies in Express.
-   c.	npm install bcrypt: Install bcrypt, a library for hashing passwords securely, commonly used for user authentication in web applications.
+   2.3.	npm install bcrypt: Install bcrypt, a library for hashing passwords securely, commonly used for user authentication in web applications.
-   d. npm install passport-local-mongoose: Install Passport-local-mongoose, a Passport.js plugin for integrating Mongoose-based user authentication with
+   2.4. npm install passport-local-mongoose: Install Passport-local-mongoose, a Passport.js plugin for integrating Mongoose-based user authentication with
       Passport.js, simplifying authentication processes in Node.js applications.
 4. Connect to MongoDB:
    Ensure that MongoDB is installed and running.